Actual Case #1

 Conspiracy to Commit Insurance Fraud

 While it is possible for a fraud to be attempted alone, in many cases, there are multiple co-conspirators involved.
 "Conspiracy" occurs whenever two or more people agree in advance to a plan designed to defraud funds from an insurer and then take action to carry that plan out.

 Prosecutors may bring circumstantial evidence to attempt to convict you as a co-conspirator.
-We at Jeff Voll can counter each element of the case brought against you and find other evidences that work in your favor.
+We at The Law Offices of Jeff Voll can counter each element of the case brought against you and find other evidences that work in your favor.
 Skilled prosecutors will work zealously to convict you, so it is crucial to have experienced defense attorneys working in your behalf.

 Bad Faith Insurance Fraud

 To act in "bad faith" is essentially to act deceptively and with intention to defraud and avoid complying with the law.
 Bad faith is notoriously difficult to define legally in a precise way, but some of its telltale signs are rather obvious: